 like all good stats, we need to report how uncertain we are about these

 point estimates, i.e., we need confidence intervals.
 They are computed in

 the call to

 property.
-(The mathematics can be found in these notes.)
+(The method uses exponential Greenwood confidence interval.
+The mathematics are found in these notes.)

 Alternatively, we can call